Hornqvist, Murray lead Penguins to 4-1 win over Avalanche

+DENVER (AP) -- Sidney Crosby's quest for 1,000 points has to wait a little longer.

+Much to his chagrin, because he'd just as soon get it all over with.

-DENVER (AP) -- Patric Hornqvist scored twice Thursday night while Sidney Crosby was held in check, and Matthew Murray made 27 saves as the Pittsburgh Penguins beat the Colorado Avalanche 4-1.
+Patric Hornqvist scored twice in a game in which Crosby was held in check, and Matthew Murray made 27 saves as the Pittsburgh Penguins beat the Colorado Avalanche 4-1 on Thursday night.

 Crosby remained stuck on 998 career points.
 The Penguins captain needs two more to become the 86th player in NHL history to reach the 1,000-point plateau.

+''The sooner the better, to be honest with you,'' Crosby said. ''I'd love to get it over with just so I don't have to keep answering about it.''

 Phil Kessel scored a goal and Chris Kunitz added an empty-netter for Pittsburgh, which has won four of its last five road games.
+Still, coach Mike Sullivan wasn't exactly thrilled with what he saw.

+''I don't think it was one of our better games as of late,'' Sullivan said. ''Certainly, we were happy with the result, but that's probably where it ends.''

 Gabriel Landeskog finally solved Murray on a power play with 3:16 remaining.
 But it was too little, too late as Colorado saw its modest - and season high-tying - two-game win streak snapped.
+The Avalanche certainly hit their fair share of posts, too, especially Nathan MacKinnon.

+''We don't get to see them very often,'' MacKinnon said. ''He played great tonight.
+He always plays good.''

 The Avalanche pulled goaltender Calvin Pickard twice in the final two minutes, but couldn't score.
-Crosby had a good look at an open net, only to send the puck over the crossbar.
+Crosby had a good look at an open net, only to miss.
 Kunitz sealed the win with 36.5 seconds remaining.

 Nikita Zadorov was whistled for holding on Crosby early in the second, a costly call on the young defenseman.
 Just 13 seconds later, Hornqvist squeezed a puck past Pickard to give the Penguins a 2-0 lead.